 Here are some good jackets to try:

 Last year I got my daughter a Snozu jacket from Costco, pictured above.
-(There are also some available from Amazon.)
+(There are also some available on Amazon.)
 They squish down into almost nothing, so they’re perfect for the car.
 This year’s version has a thin layer of fleece inside, but still works well in the car.
+They aren’t expensive either, which is a definite bonus!

 Many have also said good things about the North Face Moondoggy.

-This coat from Lands’ End also looks like it might work.
+These Lightweight Packable Jackets from Lands’ End also looks like it would work very well.

 Besides working well in car seats, these options will also pack well in a backpack or diaper bag when you don’t need them.
 Safe AND convenient!